paheimann/github.io/README.md

 - on x-axis, show actual category names instead of code number
 - also show category name on mouseover
 - ordering of categories on x-axis, in ascending order of APR, on both charts

+> Further revisions, based on feedback from Udacity project evaluator:

+The evaluator suggested showing the year-over-year trend in the distribution of interest rates, not just for a single year.
+Although a bubble chart was suggested, I chose a scatterplot instead, because the planar variable of position is preferable to the retinal variables of size or area.
+This graph still shows that there is not much variation in average interest rate among the categories, but it now shows this for several different years.
+It also shows that there is a year-over-year change in overall rate.

+The evaluator suggested that I get rid of the scatterplot, because it really did not effectively convey the distribution of interest rates.
+However, the scatterplot did convey a sense of the number of loans in each category, so I changed the chart to concentrate on that aspect, now looking year-over-year.
+I wanted to create a side-by-side bar chart, but the unstacked bar chart in dimple looked very similar to a scatterplot, so I stayed with a scatterplot.
+It shows that Debt Consolidation dominates all other categories, with especially high loan volume in 2013.
+It also shows that new categories showed up in 2011.

+Other design features added in this iteration:
+> Added a legend within the chart, although I still needed to retain the category-number-to-category-description key as a separate text element.
+> Changed the colors for the various categories in order to highlight the new categories introduced in 2011.
+Used translucency in order to view overlapping data points.
+> Explicitly suggested to the viewer that they can use a mouseover to get specific values, if desired.

+One drawback of introducing the multiple-year view: the charts now all take a very long time to load.
+I have not been able to figure out how to make the dimple code more efficient.
+Please be patient!

 FEEDBACK RECEIVED: